smart-edge-open/specs/doc/enhanced-platform-awareness/openness-vcac-a.md

       - metricname: vpu_device_utilization
         operator: LessThan
 ```
-> The above telemetry policy is applied by default as part of the VCAC-A install sequence that is performed by OEK.
+> The above telemetry policy is applied by default as part of the VCAC-A install sequence performed by OEK.

 The diagram below demonstrates an example use of the VCAC-A telemetry within the OpenNESS context: